Sheth007/Ghost-Clean/README.md

-# Clear-All-Data
+# Ghost Clean
-It is a chrome extension that clears all you data from chrome and open the new tab after clearing the data.
+It is an extension that clears all you data from browser and open the new tab after clearing the data.